jabyess/ripl-project/README.md

 # RIPL Project

-My idea was to build a way to better visualize the provided BLS salary data.
-We're able to view the highest paying job in each state, visible on the tooltip.
-By clicking on a state we can see some detailed salary stats for that state.
+My idea was to build a way to visualize the provided BLS salary data.
+View the highest paying job in each state by hovering over each one.
+Click on a state to see detailed salary stats.

 ## Pre-requisites
 - `npm`